-Thomas “Tom” Rogers is a member of both the firm’s Business Transactions & Corporate Law and Trusts & Estates and Tax Practice Groups.
+Thomas “Tom” Rogers is of counsel of both the firm’s Business Transactions & Corporate Law and Trusts & Estates and Tax Practice Groups.
 He advises owners of closely held businesses on tax and legal issues of business entity formation, their operation, business succession planning and tax efficient exit strategies.
 With more than 40 years of experience in the tax, corporate and business law, estate planning and estate administration areas, Mr. Rogers has a broad base of experiences.

 L.L.M., Taxation, Emory University, School of LawJ.D., University of Georgia, School of LawB.A. , University of Virginia, Cum Laude